A Spike in Performance: Training Hybrid-Spiking Neural Networks with Quantized Activation Functions: Related Work

 \section{Related Work}

 Related work has investigated the quantization of activation functions in the context of energy-efficient hardware~\citep[e.g.,][]{jacob2018quantization, mckinstry2018discovering}.
 Likewise, \citet{hopkins2019stochastic} consider stochastic rounding and dithering as a means of improving the accuracy of spiking neuron models on low-precision hardware relative to their ideal ordinary differential equations~(ODEs).
-Neither of these approaches account for the quantization errors that accumulate over time, whereas our proposed method keep these errors bounded.
+These approaches do not account for the quantization errors that accumulate over time, whereas our proposed method keeps them bounded.

 Some have viewed spiking neurons as one-bit quantizers, or analog-to-digital~(ADC) converters, including \citet{chklovskii2012neuronal, yoon2016lif, ando2018dither, neckar2018braindrop, yousefzadeh2019conversion, yousefzadeh2019asynchronous}.
 But these methods are not generalized to multi-bit or hybrid networks, nor leveraged to interpolate between non-spiking and spiking networks during training.